pfdubois/BridgeBidding/source/MinorOpenings.rst

 A cue bid at the three level after partner's 1m opener is overcalled is :ref:`Western Cue <Western_Cue>`, asking partner to bid 3N with a stopper in their suit.
-A Wester Cue bids says, "We have the points for game, partner, but I do not have a stopper.
+A Western Cue bid says, "We have the points for game, partner, but I do not have a stopper.
 I probably have something to help though."

 Worst case is they have a nine-card fit in a major suit.
 Without two good stoppers 3N